Homemade English Muffins

 Store in an airtight container at room temperature.
 I’m not sure how long they last – we all love them, so they disappear quickly.

-I haven’t stored them in the freezer, but I expect that they would freeze well if you wrapped the cooled baked good a couple of times in plastic wrap, and stashed it in a freezer bag.
+I haven’t stored them in the freezer, but I expect that they would freeze well if you wrapped the cooled baked well a couple of times in plastic wrap, and stashed it in a freezer bag.

 Like this recipe or have questions?
 Rate it or leave a comment below!